encryptnet/flownet.gitcd/README.md

-Flownet

-Flownet is a social media application designed to connect people and foster meaningful conversations.
+𝙁𝙡𝙤𝙬𝙣𝙚𝙩 is a social media application designed to connect people and foster meaningful conversations.
 The platform allows users to create profiles, share content, join groups, and engage with others in a dynamic and interactive environment.

 Key Features
 - User profiles and networking